uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-module-development-3.md

 morea_summary: "Commit your changes and make a pull request"
 morea_sort_order: 3
 morea_labels:
-  - 3:25pm-3:30pm
+  - 30min
 ---

-# TODO: How do we want to structure this page?

 # 6. Module Development, Part 3

-In this section, you'll commit your changes and make a pull request so that the Change-HI administrators can merge your module into the published site.
+In this section, you'll commit your changes and make a pull request so that the DESCARTES Modules administrators can merge your module into the published site.

 ## Give GitPod permission to make pull requests at GitHub